anatolieGhebea/bchain-playground/step2/readme.md

-In this step we are going add the following methods and relative test cases
+In this step we are going to add the following methods and relative test cases

 getLastBlock()